inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 What if the disaster manager has decided that actually anyone in more than 80cm of water should be evacuated?

-8. :guilabel:`Click` the impact function editor button (the pencil icon next to “Need Evacuation”)
+8. :guilabel:`Click` the impact function editor button (the pencil icon next to Â´Need EvacuationÂ´)

 .. image:: /static/socialisation/page_31.jpg
    :align: center